SolarNetwork/solarnode-os-packages/solarnode-bluetooth-setup/debian/README.md

 # Services

-This package enables a systemd `solarnode-bt-setup-peripheral` service.
+This package enables a systemd `solarnode-bt-setup-peripheral` service, along with a `solarnode-bt-setup-peripheral-restart.path` unit and the `solarnode-bt-setup-peripheral-restart` service it triggers.

+The peripheral advertises itself as `SolarNode X`, where `X` is the `nodeId` from `/etc/solarnode/identity.json`.
+The `SolarNode` label comes from `CFG_SOLARNODE_LABEL` in `/etc/default/sn-system`, so the advertised name matches the pretty hostname that `identity-configure.sh` sets from the same value.

 ## Environment variables